Enhancement of optical coherence in $^{167}$Er:Y$_2$SiO$_5$ crystal at sub-Kelvin temperatures: Introduction

 Rare-earth (RE) doped solids have gained considerable interest from quantum communication~\cite{GisinRMP2011} and quantum information processing community~\cite{Thiel2011} due to exceptionally long coherence time of their spin~\cite{Sellars2015,Sellars2018} and optical degrees of freedom~\cite{Boettger2009}.
-Today, one of the intensively studied RE doped solid is yttrium ortho-silicate (Y$_2$SiO$_5$ or YSO).
-Being doped with Kramers ions, such as Nd$^{3+}$, Yb$^{3+}$ and Er$^{3+}$, these crystals are studied in a view of different applications such as (a) optical quantum memories, due to the presence of optical transitions inside telecommunication bands~\cite{Lauritzen2010, Gisin2014, Tittel2015, Boettger2016, Goldner2016, Faraon2017}; (b) efficient microwave quantum memories, because of long coherence time of electronic and nuclear spins~\cite{Probst2015, Morton2015, Morton2018}; (c) circuit QED, due to large g-factor~\cite{Probst2013,Longdell2016,Saito2018}; (e) microwave-to-optical frequency converters, due to the addressable transitions is optics, microwave and RF frequencies and large g-factor~\cite{Longdell2018_2,Thiel2018}.
-Nevertheless, there is a major challenge of working with Kramers ions, and it is associated with large unquenched electron magnetic moment.
-Large RE magnetic moments exhibit rapid decoherence as a result of the increased coupling to phonons (process known as spin-lattice relaxation)~\cite{Afzelius2008, Afzelius2017} and to other spins via magnetic dipolar interactions (spectral and instantaneous diffusion)~\cite{Boettger2006, Morton2018}.
+Crystals doped with Kramers RE ions (those with odd number of electrons), such as Nd$^{3+}$, Yb$^{3+}$ and Er$^{3+}$, are studied in a view of different applications such as (a) optical quantum memories, due to the presence of optical transitions inside telecommunication bands~\cite{Lauritzen2010, Gisin2014, Tittel2015, Boettger2016, Goldner2016, Faraon2017}; (b) efficient microwave quantum memories, because of long coherence time of electronic and nuclear spins~\cite{Probst2015, Morton2015, Morton2018}; (c) circuit QED, due to large g-factor~\cite{Probst2013,Longdell2016,Saito2018}; (e) microwave-to-optical frequency converters, due to the addressable transitions is optics, microwave and RF frequencies and large g-factor~\cite{Longdell2018_2,Thiel2018}.
+Nevertheless, the major challenge of working with Kramers ions is associated with their large unquenched electron magnetic moments, which exhibit rapid decoherence as a result of the increased coupling to phonons (process known as spin-lattice relaxation)~\cite{Afzelius2008, Afzelius2017} and to other spins via magnetic dipolar interactions (spectral and instantaneous diffusion, spin-spin relaxation)~\cite{Boettger2006, Morton2018}.